planetarium/UniLibplanet/docs/multiple_nodes.md

 other node that is trying to join the network.
 In general, this information needs to be known before the application is distributed.

-For this, we will make a setup so that the client binary on the computer that you have been using to develop will be running as a seed node.
+For this, we will setup a blockchain network in such a way that the client binary on the computer that you have been using to develop the `Clicker` application will be running as a seed node.

 ### Generate `BoundPeer` String